konfuzio-ai/konfuzio-sdk/docs/sdk/examples/outlier-annotations/index.md

      :lines: 2,10-11,19,13

-- `get_probable_outliers_by_confidence` looks for the Annotations with the least confidence level, provided it is lower than 0.5.
+- `get_probable_outliers_by_confidence` looks for the Annotations with the least confidence level, provided it is lower than the specified threshold (the default threshold is 0.5).
 Accepts an instance of EvaluationExtraction class as an input and uses confidence predictions from there.

   .. literalinclude:: /sdk/boilerplates/test_outlier_annotations.py
      :language: python